The head of this page.

 Closed: 3rd Tuesday of the month. (excl. public holidays, closed the next day), New Year holidays

-Admission: Adult: 300 yen, high school students: 200 yen, junior high school students and under: free
+Admission: Adult: 300 yen, high school students: 200 yen, free for junior high school students and under

 *free for pre-schoolers, Sakai residents aged 65 and over, and those with disabilities (proof required)